 Employment Tribunal Representation

-Sarah Forster will handle your Employment Tribunal claim.
+Sarah Forster will handle your Employment Tribunal claim or defence.
 Sarah has specialised in employment law for over 20 years.
 She is a graduate of the University of Warwick (LLB Hons, European Law) and qualified as a solicitor in 1999.

 Our charges for defending or bringing Employment Tribunal claims will vary depending on the details of the claim, how complex it is, the number and duration of Tribunal hearings and the extent of the work required.
 We will provide you with a fee quote at the outset of the case and review the fees as the case progresses.

-Our usual approach is to charge for our services by reference to the time spent dealing with a case, based on our hourly rate of £225 plus VAT (and any disbursements).
+Our usual approach is to charge for our services by reference to the time spent dealing with a case, based on our hourly rate of £225 plus VAT (currently 20%) and any disbursements.

 (Wrongful / Unfair Dismissal cases)